-Mr. Brown was Partner-in-Charge of the San Francisco office of Gibson Dunn
+Mr. Brown was Partner-in-Charge of the San Francisco office of Gibson Dunn from 2005-2011.

 He teaches trial skills for the National Institute of Trial Advocacy and for the Intensive Advocacy Program at the University of San Francisco School of Law.
 He has also been a guest lecturer at Boalt Hall on trial techniques and has taught advocacy skills for the Practicing Law Institute.

 - Sanofi Aventis.
 Mr. Brown led a large team of lawyers from several Gibson Dunn offices in a multiple patent case against Lilly.
 The technology involved two distinct complex technologies—pharmaceuticals and mechanical devices.
 Combined, both sides engaged ten experts from different disciplines to testify at this Hatch-Waxman Act trial concerning Sanofi’s highly successful product—Lantus SoloSTAR—one of the best selling drugs worldwide.
 The morning of trial, Lilly stipulated to infringement, an injunction, and royalties.